How to start a blog

 Step #3 Set up your blog

-Depending on the blogging platform you choose, you’ll have some work to do in setting it up.
+Depending on the blogging platform you choose, you’ll have some work to do to set up your blog.
 While your customization will vary, here’s a few things to decide up front:

 Name your blog

-Are you going to use your real name?
+Are you using your real name?
 A pen name?
 A catchy phrase or slogan?
 A creative name?

 There’s a lot of ways to name a blog!
 There’s not a right or wrong answer – do what best fits you, your goals and your audience.
 (Good thing you didn’t skip step #1!)